 - Add medications that can help relieve sexual side effects

-- Suggest you take a 1- or 2-day drug “holiday” off your antidepressant
+- Suggest you take a one- or two-day drug “holiday” off your antidepressant

 - Ask you to consider counseling to work out any relationship problems or other psychological issues

 IMPORTANT: Do not stop taking your antidepressant or reduce the dose of this medication without discussing it with your doctor first.

 You don’t have to live with depression or a low sex drive.
 Relieving both conditions at the same time is possible.
 Take the first step toward a better life – talk to your doctor.

 Note: Anyone being treated with antidepressants, particularly people being treated for depression, should be watched closely for worsening of depression and for increased suicidal thinking or behavior.
 Close watching may be especially important early in treatment or when the dose is changed – either increased or decreased.
 This warning applies to everyone – adults, teens and children.
 Bring up your concerns immediately with a doctor.